Altuve hits go-ahead homer in 9th, Astros take 3-2 lead over Rangers in ALCS after benches clear

 ROOF CLOSED

 A day after the retractable roof at Globe Life Park was open during a game for the first time since May 21, it was closed again on a sunny afternoon.
 The temperature outside at first pitch was 91 degrees.
-It was 74 inside with the roof closed.
+It was 74 inside.

 UP NEXT